front-end-styleguide/init/templates/v3/bare/README.md

 * [Node.js with npm](https://nodejs.org/)
 * [Front End Styleguide](https://github.com/mvsde/styleguide)

-*Only tested with Node.js v6.9.1 and v7.2.0.
-An update from 6 to 7 may require a full re-install of dependencies.*

 ## Installation
 Make sure CLI is installed globally with `npm install -g front-end-styleguide-cli`.
-If you don't want to or cannot install the CLI you have to use `./node_modules/.bin/front-end-styleguide` instead of `front-end-styleguide`.
+If you don't want to or cannot install the CLI please use `./node_modules/.bin/front-end-styleguide` instead of `front-end-styleguide`.

 Run `npm install` to get all dependencies. `npm update` will install and update all dependencies.